hazelcast/hazelcast-reference-manual/src/QueryPartitionPredicate.md

 ...
 ```

 By default there are 271 partitions, and using a regular predicate, each partition needs to be accessed.
-But if the
+However, if the
-Partition Predicate will only access a single partition and this can lead to a big performance gain.
+partition predicate will only access a single partition, this can lead to a big performance gain.

-For the partition predicate to work correctly, you need to know to which partition your data belongs to so you can send the
+For the partition predicate to work correctly, you need to know to which partition your data belongs to so that you can send the
 request to the correct partition.
-One of the ways to do it is to make use of the PartitionAware interface when data is
+One of the ways of doing it is to make use of the `PartitionAware` interface when data is
 inserted, thereby controlling the owning partition.
+Please see the [PartitionAware section](#partitionaware) for more information and examples.

-A concrete example, imagine there is a webshop that sells phones and accessories.
+A concrete example may be a webshop that sells phones and accessories.
 To find all the accessories of a phone,
 a query could be executed that selects all accessories for that phone.
-This query is executing on all members in the cluster and
+This query is executed on all members in the cluster and
-therefor could generate quite a lot of load.
-However if we would store the accessories in the same partition as the phone, the
+therefore could generate quite a lot of load.
+However, if we would store the accessories in the same partition as the phone, the
-PartitionPredicate could be use the partitionkey of the phone to select the right partition and then queries for
+partition predicate could use the `partitionKey` of the phone to select the right partition and then it queries for
-the accessories for that phone, thereby reducing the load on the system and get faster query results.
+the accessories for that phone; and this reduces the load on the system and get faster query results.